 - PNG does not operate on an interconnected national power grid instead with only islanded electricity networks located around the more populated areas and industrial sites.
-Out of the total 580 MW installed generation capacity in PNG, PPL capacity is estimated at 300MW, while the 280MW is generated by other entities that consume power mainly for their own use (e.g. mining enclaves). - 3.
-Due to the population distribution where the majority of the population live in rural areas (and difficult terrain) the electrification rate is only 13% in PNG; with less than 1% access to electricity by most people in the outer provinces, except NCD with some 16.4% access to electricity in terms of the total population. - 4.
-Major drivers of the demand include increased economic activities in various zones, particularly within the Lae (Ramu), Port Moresby and Gazelle systems.
+Out of the total 580 MW installed generation capacity in PNG, PPL capacity is estimated at 300 MW while the 280 MW is generated by other entities that consume power mainly for their own use (e.g. mining enclaves). - Due to the population distribution where the majority of the population live in rural areas (and difficult terrain) the electrification access coverage is only 13% in PNG; with less than 1% access to electricity by most people in the outer provinces, except NCD with some 16.4% access to electricity in terms of the total population.

+4 Major drivers of the demand include increased economic activities in various zones, particularly within the Lae (Ramu), Port Moresby and Gazelle systems.
 Additional latent demand coming mainly from the extractive industries remains unmet due to the very large electricity requirements.
-Table 3 overleaf shows PPLs generation demand per zones as of end of 2014.
+Table 3 below shows PPLs generation demand per zones as of end of 2014.